willow-apt/august-invite-app/README.md

 ## Usage

-Create your own `.env` file in the root of this repo, following the [`.env.template` example](https://github.com/willow-apt/august-invite-app/blob/main/.env.template)
+Create your own `.env` file in the root of this repo, following the [`.env.template` example](https://github.com/willow-apt/august-invite-app/blob/main/.env.template) and host somewhere in the cloud.

 Generate invites in Telegram